RISC-OS-Community/ExampleRepository/README.md

 OR
 You can request it by posting a request in the ROOL Forum in either the General Forum or the Aldershot.

-When you ask for uploading your code we need your written permission and make sure you release your code with a ditribution license that is compatible with sharing the sources.
+When you ask for uploading your code we need your written permission and make sure you release your code with a distribution license that is compatible with sharing the sources.
 You maintain the copyright (if you intend to do so), but we need a distribution license that allow us to share your sources.
-If youa re not sure which one is best for you we can help :)
+If you are not sure which one is best for you we can help :)

-### How to contribute to existsing projects
+### How to contribute to existing projects

 If you want to help us to maintain and improve software we host here please read the contributing guide you can find [here](./CONTRIBUTING.md)